sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 To check your work, complete the following steps:

-1. Open the GitHub repository for the AccelerateDevGitHubCopilot project.
+1. Open the GitHub repository for the AccelerateDevGHCopilot_M2 project.

 1. Use the **Code** tab to review the updated README.md file.